USMCA Offers Stability for North American Trade

 USMCA’s Potential Impact

-The pandemic’s economic fallout and the upcoming U.S. election are crowding out a detailed discussion about USMCA’s longer-term impact.
-However, it’s still important for businesses to assess how the pact can diversify and maximize their supply chains’ performance.
+In July 2020 when USMCA went into force, the pandemic’s economic fallout and the forthcoming U.S. election crowded out a detailed discussion about the agreement’s longer-term impact.
+But since then, the new administration has taken steps to ensure USMCA enforcement.
+It’s important for Making it important for businesses to assess how the pact can diversify and maximize the supply chains’ performance.
 It’s possible USMCA will support reshoring to North America over time—but selectively.

 A 2020 global salary report1 from Korn Ferry shows that real wage levels are headed upward in Asia and other competing destinations, which could make North America’s reshoring potential more attractive over time, especially in Mexico.